John Richardson (actor): Leading man

 Richardson's big breakthrough came when Ray Stark spotted him in the offices of Seven Arts Productions and cast him as the male lead in She (1965), which they were co-producing with Hammer Films.
 The film was a solid hit.
 Richardson was the only actor to reprise his role in the sequel, The Vengeance of She (1968), but that film was a flop.

 Hammer and Seven Arts used Richardson again supporting another female star, this time Raquel Welch in One Million Years B.C.
 (1966).
 It was another big hit.
+The success of that role led him to be considered for the role of James Bond in On Her Majesty's Secret Service (1969) when Sean Connery first left the franchise, but he lost out to George Lazenby.

 Returning to Italy, Richardson had the lead in the spaghetti Westerns, John the Bastard (1967) and Execution (1968), and a supporting role in On My Way to the Crusades, I Met a Girl Who...
 (1967).

-In the late 1960s, he was considered for the role of James Bond in On Her Majesty's Secret Service (1969) when Sean Connery first left the franchise, but he lost out to George Lazenby.

-Richardson and his wife, English actress Martine Beswick, moved to Hollywood in 1968.
-Richardson had a supporting role in On a Clear Day You Can See Forever (1970) as a ne'er-do-well who is seduced by Barbra Streisand's character Melinda but eventually abandons her.
+Richardson and his wife, actress Martine Beswick, moved to Hollywood in 1968.
+He had a supporting role in On a Clear Day You Can See Forever (1970) as a ne'er-do-well who is seduced by Barbra Streisand's character Melinda but eventually abandons her.
+He returned to Italy in 1973 after the couple divorced.

-Richardson and Beswick divorced in 1973.
-That year, Richardson based himself out of Italy once more and appeared in some giallo films: Torso (1973), Eyeball (1975), Reflections in Black (1975), Nine Guests for a Crime (1977), and Murder Obsession (1981).
-His other films of the period include; Duck in Orange Sauce (1975) a comedy and Cosmos: War of the Planets (1977) a science fiction movie.
+Beginning that year, Richardson appeared in some giallo films: Torso (1973), Eyeball (1975), Reflections in Black (1975), Nine Guests for a Crime (1977), and Murder Obsession (1981).
+His other films of the period include; Duck in Orange Sauce (1975), a comedy starring Ugo Tognazzi and Monica Vitti, and Cosmos: War of the Planets (1977), a science fiction movie cashing in on the success of Star Wars.

+He had all but retired from acting by the 1980s, and made only two film appearances during the decade: a supporting part in the comedy Scuola di ladri - Parte seconda (1987) and a cameo appearance in the horror film The Church (1989).
+Richardson's last acting role was in Milner (1994), a British made-for-TV film.

+Personal life

+Richardson was married Jamaican-British actress Martine Beswick in 1967, after the two met on the set of One Million Years B.C..
+The two divorced in 1973.

+After retiring from acting, Richardson focused on photography.